The Latest | Armenia recognizes a Palestinian state, as malnutrition spreads among children in Gaza

 A short statement from Israel’s Foreign Ministry provided no further details.

-Armenia’s Foreign Ministry said in a statement that it joined United Nations resolutions calling for an immediate ceasefire, and said “the catastrophic humanitarian situation in Gaza and the ongoing military conflict” was one of the most important on the international agenda.
+Armenia’s Foreign Ministry said in a statement that it joined United Nations resolutions calling for an immediate cease-fire in the Gaza Strip, and said “the catastrophic humanitarian situation in Gaza and the ongoing military conflict” was one of the most important on the international agenda.

 “We support the ‘two-state’ solution to the Israeli-Palestinian conflict,” the statement said.
 “We are convinced that this is the only way to ensure that both Palestinians and Israelis can fulfill their legitimate aspirations."